GuirassyFode/GuirassyFode/README.md

 👋 Hi there!
-I'm [Your Name] — a 🌟 Data Engineering Enthusiast 🧠 Learning · 🛠️ Building · 📈 Sharing
+I'm Fode Guirassy — a 🌟 Data Engineering Enthusiast 🧠 Learning · 🛠️ Building · 📈 Sharing

 🚀 About Me